-It has recently come to my attention that the popular Southern California restaurant chain Souplantation is closing down.
 When I was in school my father would take my brother and I to Souplantation every Monday.
-One of my favorite dishes there was this lemon caper penne pasta.
+And while Souplantation is no longer with us, this copycat recipe brings back those memories as one of my favorite dishes there was this lemon caper penne pasta.
 Now, I haven’t been to said restaurant in nearly a decade, but in honor of the good memories I’ve decided to remake the recipe for the blog.
-It is kind of like a classed down version of my Lemon Spaghetti With Prawns or my Seared Scallops With Lemon Caper Pasta, but still very tasty.

 This recipe is the same one posted to Souplantation At Home years ago, and I have to say it is really accurate.
 I’ve only changed a few things like using heavy cream instead of half and half, and using chicken stock instead of base.
-Now, I’m not going to say that this is authentic Italian food, because it’s more American than anything, but this is a good copycat recipe.
+Now, I’m not going to say that this is authentic Italian food, because it’s more American than anything, but this is a good copycat recipe (just like my copycat of Carbone’s spicy rigatoni!!!).
 If you like tangy, fresh flavors then you will still enjoy this lemon caper penne (at home).

 The best thing about this dish is it can be done entirely in one pan.
 This makes clean up a breeze, and keeps the cooking streamlined.
 To start, set a pan of water boiling with some salt.
-Add in the penne pasta (8 oz or 250 grams) along with a block of frozen spinach (100 grams).
-The spinach and pasta will cook at the same time, and then after about 8 minutes, reserve a quarter cup (60ml) of pasta water and drain the pasta in a colander.
+Add in the penne pasta (10 oz or 300 grams).
+When the penne is cooked, reserve a quarter cup (60ml) of pasta water and drain the pasta in a colander.

 Once the roux is combined add the heavy cream (250 ml ~1 cup), lemon juice (60 ml 1/4 cup), Chicken stock (60 ml 1/4 cup), lemon zest (1/2 tbsp), salt (1/4 tsp) and black pepper (1/4 tsp).
 Raise the heat to medium and whisk everything together.
 Here the original Souplantation copycat recipe says to cook for 10 minutes, but I feel that is far too long, and 2-3 minutes is more than enough for it to thicken combine.